joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 `;
 ```

-In the above code, we set up the corresponding relationship between each global member and component in the way of static member convention, which at least describes the relationship from the code.
+In the above code, we set up the corresponding relationship between each global member and component in the way of `static member` convention, which at least describes the relationship from the code.

+> What are static members of a function component?
+[You can refer to here.](https://stackoverflow.com/questions/57712682/react-functional-component-static-property)

 This writing form is very simple, but it will report an error in TS, because `svgProps` and `Wrapper` properties don't exist in `Todo` component's type definition.
 Next, let's try `Object.assign`: